Galsi I: Culture

 There are several temples, with varied pattern of construction, at Mankar.
 Some of these temples have terracotta carvings.

 Healthcare

 In 2014, Galsi I CD Block had 1 rural hospital, 1 block primary health centre, 2 primary health centres and 2 private nursing homes with total 63 beds and 7 doctors (excluding private bodies).
 It had 27 family welfare subcentres.
 6,814 patients were treated indoor and 311,671 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Mankar Rural Hospital at Mankar (with 30 beds) and Pursha Rural Hospital at Pursha (with 30 beds) are the main medical facilities in Galsi I CD block.
 There are primary health centres at: Bharatpur (with 6 beds) and Lowa, PO Dwarmari (with 10 beds).

-Galsi I CD Block is one of the areas of Bardhaman district which is affected by a low level of arsenic contamination of ground water.
+Galsi I CD Block is one of the areas of Purba Bardhaman district which is affected by a low level of arsenic contamination of ground water.